nolanlawson/emoji-picker-element/README.md

 const picker = new Picker({ i18n: fr });
 ```

-Note that translations for the interface are not the same as translations for the emoji data.
+Note that translations for the interface (`i18n`) are not the same as translations for the emoji data (`dataSource` and `locale`).
 To support both, you should do something like:

 ```js
 import fr from 'emoji-picker-element/i18n/fr';